 As a non-profit spiritual community, Contemplative Outreach of Chicago relies on financial support from members to allow us to continue operations.
 Our income comes from selling books on spiritual topics at our events, conducting workshops, speaker series, special events and retreats and through financial gifts from our donors.
 You may help to reclaim and renew the contemplative dimension of the Gospel through your gift today.

-To donate using PayPal, click on the Buy Now button and enter the amount you wish to donate.
+To donate using PayPal, click on “Donate Now” and you will be sent to the Donation Page to enter the amount you wish to donate.
 Note that you do not need to have a PayPal account to pay using PayPal.

 In addition to furthering our vision through teaching Centering Prayer and supporting those on the contemplative spiritual journey, the chapter has to pay the Web site, email and US Postal Service notification of events, offer small stipends for workshop and program presentations and provide partial scholarships to our events for those who ask.
 We also support the International Resource Center of Contemplative Outreach, Ltd. whenever it is financially possible.
 Through your generosity, Centering Prayer can continue to find its way into new lives every day.
 Please keep our work in your heart and prayers.